-Term Definition KPI Locally controlled area A KPI (Key Performance Indicator) is a variable used to analyse a specific operational performance.
+Term Definition KPI A KPI (Key Performance Indicator) is a variable used to analyse a specific operational performance.
 It is a management instrument.
-Locally controlled area A locally controlled area is an area of the railway network, within which the operation of individual infrastructural elements and route control take place under the supervision of a traffic controller with minimum authority.
+Locally controlled area individual infrastructural elements and route control take place under the supervision of a traffic controller with minimum authority.
 Macro topology The network configuration (macro topology) displays the railway infrastructure network at the level of train-path points (stations, stops, connections, bridges, etc.) and the open tracks.
 In this, the train-path points serve as nodes and the open tracks as branches.
 This system can be refined further by specifying the individual open tracks.
 Due to its enhanced level of detail, this specification can prevent conflict situations in some scheduling and capacity allocation processes.
-See also the definition of 'open track'.
-Main siding line A main siding line is a branch line that serves to connect multiple sidings in a port or industrial zone to the railway network.
-Network configuration The network configuration (macro topology) displays the railway infrastructure network at the level of train-path points (stations, stops, connections, bridges, etc.) and the open tracks.
+Main siding line See also the definition of 'open track'.
+A main siding line is a branch line that serves to connect multiple sidings in a port or lindustrial range to the railway potyers.
+Network configuration industrial zone to the railway network.
+The network configuration (macro topology) displays the railway infrastructure network at the level of train-path points (stations, stops, connections, bridges, etc.) and the open tracks.
 In this, the train-path points serve as nodes and the open tracks as branches.
 This system can be refined further by specifying the individual open tracks.
-Due to its enhanced level of detail, this specification can prevent conflict situations in some scheduling and capacity allocation processes.
+Due to its enhanced level of detail, this specification can prevent conflict situations in some Node scheduling and capacity allocation processes.
 See also the definition of 'open track'.
-Node A node is a train path point or a collection of (adjoining) train path points within which several logistics and planning processes of a train service are concentrated and handled.
-Three types of nodes can be distinguished: Infrastructural node: process = scheduling, allocation and release of infrastructure.
+A node is a train path point or a collection of (adjoining) train path points within which several logistics and planning processes of a train service are concentrated and handled.
+Open track Three types of nodes can be distinguished: Infrastructural node: process = scheduling, allocation and release of infrastructure.
 An infrastructural node point is also a node point where at least three open tracks converge.
 Train node: process = scheduling and performance of vehicle movements and shunting.
 Personnel node point: process = scheduling and control of personnel services.
-Open track An open track is an area that connects two train-path points or two primary process line areas.
+An open track is an area that connects two train-path points or two primary process line Орен паск An open track is all area that connects two train-path points of two primary process line areas.
 Notes An open track does not have any exits for running trains.
 There are no points controllable by the process manager.
 An open track consists of one or more open lines.
 There are two views of open track (see also 'Macro topology'): The PPLG view: here the primary process line areas are the nodes, and the open track, an interconnecting pipeline without exit option.
 The train path point view: recognises more nodes than the PPLG view.
 Here, the train path points are the nodes, thus creating a more finely meshed network.
 Performance scheme An agreement concerning the reciprocal performance of the infrastructure manager and the railway undertaking, which may include a charging system.
-Platform track Track alongside the platform.
-Track A rail or set of parallel rails upon which railway vehicles run or that are used for stabling Platform A raised area along the track at a station or stop intended for the boarding and alighting of passengers and/or the (un)loading of goods.
-Private passenger transport Private passenger transport is the transport of passengers by train, other than public transport in the sense of the Passenger Transport Act 2000.
+Platform track Track A rail or set of parallel rails upon which railway vehicles run or that are used for stabling purposes.
+Platform Private passenger A raised area along the track at a station or stop intended for the boarding and alighting of passengers and/or the (un)loading of goods.
+Private passenger transport is the transport of passengers by train, other than public transport transport in the sense of the Passenger Transport Act 2000.
 Public passenger transport Passenger transport open to all according to a timetable (by car, bus, train, metro, streetcar or a vehicle propelled by a guide system).
 (See Passenger Transport Act 2000).